builtbycorelot/NFL/README.md

 ## Pilot Platform Mappings

-The repository also includes a more complete example under the `pilot` file.
+The repository also includes a more complete example under the `pilot.nfl` file.
 This schema combines the minimal `open_permit.json` and `open_tax.json` concepts into a unified model with nodes such as `Party`, `Task`, `Transaction`, and `PermitApplication`.
 Each of these nodes contains `@platform` sections that map its fields to specific SaaS providers, demonstrating how the same semantics can synchronize data across Smartsheet, Intuit QuickBooks Online, and HubSpot.

+`pilot.nfl` uses the plain text syntax defined in `spec/grammar.ebnf`.
+Lines starting with `//` are comments.
+The CLI utilities operate on the JSON graph format in `schema/nfl.schema.json`, so to validate or export this example you must first translate it into that JSON structure.